ktekinay/XOJO-Redis/README.md

 If you prefer, you can use the `ResponseInPipeline` event to get waiting results.
 It would be most efficient to use `ReadPipeline` there but you could `FlushPipeline` instead.

 Using a Pipeline is more efficient than the send/wait approach, but not as convenient.
-In tests, no Pipeline could handle around 25k SET commands per second on a local server whereas 10 Pipelines could do around 300k per second.
+In tests, regular mode (no pipeline) could handle around 25k SET commands per second on a local server whereas 10 Pipelines could do around 340k per second.
 Pipeline results are "raw" and it's up to you to match them to the command that was issued to obtain them, and to interpret them.

 Use `StartPipeline( cnt )` to change to Pipeline mode.
 Once in Pipeline mode, results from individual functions will be meaningless and can be ignored.
 Use `FlushPipeline( false )` to get the final results and turn off the Pipeline.